MartijnKok/Portfolio/README.md

 ### Configuring a Model
 #### CNN
 After deciding that i would use a 1D-CNN model i needed to configure a model.
 This took a long time because there aren't that many 1D-CNN models online.
 After trail and error i made a CNN model see link: [CNN](Predictive_Models/1D_CNN_Dataloader.ipynb).
 This model consist of a multiple convolution and linear layers.
 The CNN mode is configured to receive tensors that were split into windows of 1 second with a overlap of 0.5 seconds, this was done so the results of could easily be compared to models used by other team members.
 For every 1 second window the model will decide if there is a sprint or not.
+The hyperparameters of this model (like learning reate and linear layer size) were tuned during the training of this model.

 #### RNN
 The RNN model is a basic RNN model with a hidden layer and a LSTM classifier.
 This model has the same input as the CNN model so most parts of the CNN code can be used for the RNN model, link: [RNN](Predictive_Models/RNN_Overlap_Dataloader.ipynb).
 The model was based on a RNN model that J. Vuurens showed during a lecture.

-!!!!
-REFERENCE TO TRAINING MODEL FOR TUNING THE MODEL!!!!
+The hyperparameters of this model (like learning reate and hidden layer size) were tuned during the training of this model.

 ### Training a Model
 After the two models were made i trained them with the main dataset of the project.
 I splitted the dataset into two parts, the train part and test part.
 The train part was 75% of the data en the test part was 25%.
 The first time i trained the model i set the epochs on 3000, ofcourse this overfitted the model.
 To ensure there was no overfitting i visualized the accuracy, loss, recall and precision over the amount of epochs, see: [CNN](Predictive_Models/1D_CNN_Dataloader.ipynb) and [RNN](Predictive_Models/RNN_Overlap_Dataloader.ipynb).
 After looking at the visualizations i saw the model was overfitting and the learning rate of the model was to high.
 To fix the overfitting i used a dataloader on both models also i played with the learning rate and the epochs.
 For the CNN i also tuned the size of the Convolusional layers and the linear layers.
 I tuned the RNN with different hidden layer sizes.
 For both model i played around and looked at the results for every change and finaly tunned the model to achieve the highest Recall with a acceptable precision.